 The Swiss logistics network:

-Standards for transport and logistics
+Standards for logistics

 The field of application of the SSCC are transport units, for example pallets, packages, shipping units and consignments of goods.